Thank you for raising $1,585,620 in 2017 to Stop Cancer Before It Starts!®

-The Prevent Cancer Foundation Annual Spring Gala is recognized as one of Washington’s premier events, attracting more than 900 guests from the business, diplomatic, government, medical, sports, media and social communities.
-The gala is recognized as one of “Washington’s Top 100 Events” by BizBash, and is a widely attended event, meeting all standards of official conduct.
-The 2016 Annual Spring Gala raised $1.5 million and on average, 84 cents of each dollar raised through the Gala directly supports the Foundation’s mission.
+The Prevent Cancer Foundation Annual Spring Gala is recognized as one of Washington’s premier events, attracting more than 1,000 guests from the business, diplomatic, government, medical, sports, media and social communities.
+The gala is recognized as one of Washington’s Top 100 Events by BizBash, and is a widely attended event, meeting all standards of official conduct.
+The 2017 Annual Spring Gala raised over $1.5 million and on average, 75 cents of each dollar raised through the Gala directly supports the Foundation’s mission.

 Honorary Congressional Co-Chairs

-For more information on the Gala, please contact Jessie Edington, Special Event Manager at Jessie.Edington@preventcancer.org or (703) 519-2119
+For more information on the Gala, please contact Jacob Petersen at email@example.com or (703) 837-3688.

 Since 2010, the Foundation has honored a cancer champion pioneer at the Gala.
-Past awardees have included;
+Past awardees have included:

 2015 – Senator Mike Crapo ~ U.S. Senator from Idaho who is a two-time prostate cancer survivor.
 Senator Crapo collaborated for many years with the Foundation on a signature initiative, a Health Awareness and Screening Booth at the Idaho State Fair.
 He has also been a champion of legislation that helps advanced progress in cancer research and quality of care for cancer patients.